christhetree/CPP_Dynamic_Cyclic_Queue/README.md

 CPP_Cyclic_Queue
 ================

-C++ implementation of a cyclic queue.
+C++ implementation of a dynamic cyclic queue.